Simge-0/Project_Master_Thesis/README.md

 - ~400,000+ rows
 - 165 columns (variables)

-The weather-linked analytical subset used for the main regression analysis covers the 2017–2019 period.
+The analytical subset used for the main regression analysis covers the 2017–2019 period.

 ## Project Workflow